vpaza/sops/content/en/docs/approaches/fai/_index.md

 {{< image link="./wr-er.png" width="80%" caption="ER/WR Boundary" >}}

 The boundary is defined as a line that projects north/south from the Chena NDB no the northern tip of R-2211, then along the western boundary to the edge of the airspace.
-Also depicted is the Nenana
+Also depicts the Nenana Shelf, Nenana Gate, LIBER Gate, and Eielson Gate.
-Gate and Nenana Shelf.